Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights - NewsBreak

 Browns stats and trends

-- Cleveland has played eight games, with four wins against the spread.
+- Cleveland has four wins against the spread in eight games this year.

-- The Browns have been underdogs by 2.5 points or more two times this season and covered the spread once.
+- This year, the Browns have one against the spread win in two games as an underdog of 2.5 points or more.

-- Cleveland's games this year have gone over the point total four times in eight opportunities (50%).
+- Cleveland's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- The Browns score 22.9 points per game, comparable to the 20.3 the Bengals give up.
+- The Browns put up 22.9 points per game, comparable to the 20.3 the Bengals surrender.

-- When Cleveland scores more than 20.3 points, it is 2-2 against the spread and 2-2 overall.
+- Cleveland is 2-2 against the spread and 2-2 overall when the team scores more than 20.3 points.

-- When Cleveland amasses more than 361.3 yards, the team is 3-1 against the spread and 2-2 overall.
+- In games that Cleveland picks up over 361.3 yards, the team is 3-1 against the spread and 2-2 overall.

-- The Browns have turned the ball over eight times, one fewer times than the Bengals have forced turnovers (9).
+- This year the Browns have eight turnovers, one fewer than the Bengals have takeaways (9).

 Home and road insights

-- Cincinnati has one win against the spread, and is 2-1 overall, at home this season.
+- At home this season, Cincinnati has one win against the spread and is 2-1 overall.

 - Cincinnati has gone over the total once in three home games this season.

-- Cleveland is 1-2 overall, with two wins against the spread, on the road.
+- On the road, Cleveland has two wins against the spread and is 1-2 overall.

-- This year, in three road games, Cleveland has gone over the total twice.
+- In three away games this season, Cleveland has hit the over twice.

 Powered by Data Skrive.